 - Making the Ideal Airborne Salad

-You must be aware of the items to use in order to create the ideal salad.
+You must know the items to use to create the perfect salad.

 The following are some of the ingredients you will require: